-Why does my computer put an Adobe Acrobat icon beside the embroidery files?
+Why is a weird icon beside the embroidery files?

 The short answer: your computer is a little bit confused, but it’s ok.
 You really don’t need to take any action.
 Just don’t try to open the files on your computer.
 Instead, use the computer to copy the files you want to a USB memory stick, which you can put in your embroidery machine.